Los Angeles council censures members amid racism scandal - KESQ

 LOS ANGELES (AP) — The Los Angeles City Council formally rebuked two members and its former president Wednesday for their involvement in a racism scandal that has led to days of protests, police and state investigations and shaken public faith in City Hall.

-The Council cannot expel members — it can only suspend a member when criminal charges are pending.
+The council cannot expel members — it can only suspend a member when criminal charges are pending.
+While a censure is largely symbolic, it adds new weight to the pressure coming from across the political spectrum for Cedillo and de León to resign.

 Councilman Paul Koretz said he remained in shock from listening to the offensive remarks that he said had severely damaged trust in government.
 Like it or not, he lamented that the recording reflected on the entire council.